Behavioral Job Interview Questions & Answers

 During a job interview, there’s a large chance that you will encounter behavioral job interview questions.
 For instance, about your level of adaptability, teamwork, or leadership skills.
 The interviewer will focus his questions on important characteristics that you need to possess to be regarded as suitable for the position.
 Your past behavior in professional work settings will be discussed.
 The reason for asking behavioral job interview questions instead of just asking traditional ones is that the most accurate predictor of future performance is your past performance in similar situations.

 During your job interview, the interviewer wants to discuss previous work situations and wants you to elaborate on them.
 By preparing example scenarios, you can give exactly the information that he or she is looking for.
-Make sure that you provide the interviewer the situation you were in, your task in that situation, the action you took, and the specific results that can come out of those actions.
+Make sure that you provide the interviewer the situation you were in, your task in that situation, the action you took, and the specific result you got from your actions.
 In short, this is called the STAR-method of providing an answer.
 The STAR method is discussed in more detail later on in this article.

 What the interviewer is interested in